-Betelguese is the eight-brightest star in the night-sky, and despite is designation of alpha, the second brightest in the constellation of Orion.
+Betelguese is the tenth-brightest star in the night-sky, and despite is designation of alpha, the second brightest in the constellation of Orion.

 The star is classified as a red supergiant, and if placed at the centre of our Solar System, its surface would extend past the Asteroid Belt.
 However, the star also has a large atmosphere surrounding it, with its photosphere reaching to the orbit of Saturn.
 Estimations of its mass vary wildly with values between five and thirty times that of the Sun.